Are You Asking the Wrong Question of Your Relapsing Clients?

 3 Underlying Biochemical Processes In People With Alcohol Use Disorder.

 April is Alcohol Awareness Month.
-Thus, I want to pay tribute to one of my mentors, Joan Mathews Larson, PhD, who wrote the seminal book, Seven Weeks to Sobriety, which […]
+Thus, I want to pay tribute to one of my mentors, Joan Mathews Larson, PhD, who wrote the seminal book, Seven Weeks to Sobriety, which I require as a text for my Level 1 Training.
+If you haven’t yet read it, I highly encourage you to do so.
+Many of […]

 Ethnicity-Based Alcoholic Bio-Types

 Might your family’s ethnicity have anything to do with your craving for alcohol?
 Yes indeed!
-Those of us from Irish, Native or Scandinavian backgrounds, can often trace alcohol use disorder through our […]
+Those of us from Irish, Native or Scandinavian backgrounds, can often trace alcohol use disorder through our family tree.
+And depression!
+Joan Mathews Larson in Seven Weeks to Sobriety identifies a type of Alcohol Use Disorder, where just a little bit of alcohol is […]

 But, How Do I Get to Sleep???